Why you should use management rights experts

 - Managed employment issues associated with allegations of sexual harassment involving a senior executive in the hospitality industry

 - Represented an aged care provider in a pregnancy discrimination matter before the ADCQ

 - Drafted high level confidentiality and restraint agreements for senior executives in a variety of industries

 - Advised on employment issues associated with the acquisition of businesses in the aged care, retail, health & fitness, medical and engineering sectors

 - Provided advice to an aged care provider regarding issues associated with a business model structured around independent contractors

 - Conducted an audit of WHS issues and documentation for a labour hire company

 - Detailed strategic audit and compliance review of policies, procedures and contracts for companies in the retail, hospitality, engineering, manufacturing and aged care industries

 - Provided in house training to HR teams in a number of industries regarding accessorial liability, performance management, conducting workplace investigations, workplace bullying, managing ill & injured employees and termination of employment

 - Chair of the Queensland Law Society’s industrial relations committee

-- Member of the management committee for the Industrial Relations Society of Queensland
+- Member of the Industrial Relations Society of Queensland